kolesnik139/tasktracker/README.md

 ## How to Run

 * Clone this repository
-* Make sure you are using JRE 17 or higher
+* Make sure you are using JDK 17 or higher, and Maven 3.x
-* Open console and run:
+* Open console and run one by one:
 ```
 cd project_root_folder
+mvn clean package
-java -jar tasktracker-0.0.1-SNAPSHOT.jar
+java -jar target\tasktracker-0.0.1-SNAPSHOT.jar
 ```
 * Check the stdout to make sure no exceptions are thrown